yangjing6688/testcases/doc/PYCHARM.md

 ![example project](img/Pycharm_welcome.png)

-First you will load the `extreme_automation_tests` code to the project and next you will load the `econ-automation-framework` code and attach it to the same project.
+First you will load the `extreme_automation_tests` code to the project and next you will load the `extreme_automation_framework` code and attach it to the same project.

         1. From the PyCharm UI, navigate to File-->Open...
-        2. Navigate to extreme_automation_tests directory and click ok.
+        1. Navigate to extreme_automation_tests directory and click ok.
+        1. From the PyCharm UI, navigate to File-->Open...
+        1. Navigate to extreme_automation_framework directory and click ok.
+        1. Select 'Attach'.
-        5. From the PyCharm UI, navigate to File-->Open...
+        1. From the PyCharm UI, navigate to File-->Open...
-        6. Navigate to econ-automation-framework directory and click ok.
+        1. Navigate to cw_automation directory and click ok.
-        7. Select 'Attach'.
+        1. Select 'Attach'.
-        8. Hit OK.
+        1. Hit OK.

 ![example project](img/Pycharm_open_test_project.png)
 ![example project](img/Pycharm_open_framework_project.png)